KannonZenetism/zenetism-field-physics/zenetism/MP06_decoding_and_emergence_ch12-15.md

 This method does not **discredit tradition** —
 it **deepens it**.
-It assumes that **sacred texts** embed structural truths,
+It assumes that **sacred texts** embed structural patterns,
 **hidden beneath the surface** —
-truths that emerge not through belief,
+patterns that emerge not through belief,
 but through **resonance**.

 **Zenetist reading** is not a system of proof.